 Do sulfonylurea drugs increase the risk of cardiac events?David S.H.
 Bell.CMAJ January 17, 2006; 174 (2). doi:10.1503/cmaj.051237.

-Then in 2011, a study analyzed the health records of "All Danish residents >20 years, initiating single-agent I[nsulin] S[ecretogogues, ie. Sulfs and glinides] or metformin between 1997 and 2006 were followed for up to 9 years (median 3.3 years)."
+Only Two Insulin Stimulating Drugs Are SafeA study published in 2011analyzed the health records of "All Danish residents >20 years, initiating single-agent I[nsulin] S[ecretogogues, ie. Sulfs and glinides] or metformin between 1997 and 2006 were followed for up to 9 years (median 3.3 years)."
 It found the following drugs were as safe as Metformin: Prandin (repaglinide), and Diamicron (gliclazide, not sold in the U.S.).

 Monotherapy with the most used I[nsulin]S[ecretagogues]s, including glimepiride, glibenclamide, glipizide, and tolbutamide, seems to be associated with increased mortality and cardiovascular risk compared with metformin.
 Gliclazide and repaglinide appear to be associated with a lower risk than other I[nsulin]S[ecretagogues]s.
 Mortality and cardiovascular risk associated with different insulin secretagogues compared with metformin in type 2 diabetes, with or without a previous myocardial infarction: a nationwide study.
 Tina Ken Schramm et al. Eur Heart J (2011) doi: 10.1093/eurheartj/ehr077